 Press "Enter" to skip to content

-Reform Party Releases 2024 Endorsement List for Local, State, and Federal Races
+Reform Party Releases Endorsement List for 2024 Election Cycle

-The Reform Party has released its complete list of endorsed candidates for the 2024 election cycle, supporting over a dozen individuals for local, state, and federal offices across seven states.
-Although the party previously announced some endorsements, this list is the most detailed produced by the party this cycle.
+The Reform Party of the United States has released a full list of endorsements for the 2024 election cycle, supporting a slate of candidates for local, state, and federal office across seven states.
+The party previously announced some endorsements, but this list is its most detailed to date.

-The Reform Party is also involved in several state races as well, endorsing multiple Alliance Party candidates for the South Carolina state legislature, an unaffiliated candidate for a District Court seat in North Carolina, and an Independence-Alliance Party candidate in Minnesota.
+The Reform Party is also involved in several state-level races, having made endorsements for multiple Alliance Party candidates running for the South Carolina state legislature, an unaffiliated candidate for a District Court position in North Carolina, and an Independence-Alliance Party candidate in Minnesota.

-Additionally, the party supports five candidates for municipal and county offices, including three in North Carolina—one of which is a write-in candidate, one in South Carolina, and another in Illinois.
+On a local level, the party is supporting five candidates for municipal and county office, including three in North Carolina—one of which is running as a write-in candidate, as well as one in South Carolina and another in Illinois.

 One Comment